Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The music of the Christmas season is so powerful that even some who are not believers appreciate the beauty of Handel’s Messiah as well as the other well-known Christmas carols.
 But our text in Colossians 3:16 teaches us that in order to truly sing praises to God, whether at Christmas time or any other time, we must first have the Word of Christ – that is, the truths of Scripture – dwell in us richly.

 Why is that?
-Unless you know the Lord Jesus Christ through saving faith in Him, as He is revealed in Scripture, you cannot truly sing praise to God because you don’t really know who He is.
+The reason is that unless you know the Lord Jesus Christ through saving faith in Him as He is revealed in Scripture, you cannot truly sing praise to God because you don’t really know who He is.

 There are many people with great voices who sing praises to God in a way that moves us here on earth.
 Even Elvis Presley did a wonderful job on many of the hymns.
 And I’m thankful that we can leave it up to the Lord and not judge ourselves whether he or any other singer truly knew by saving faith the Lord Jesus Christ as He is revealed in Scripture.